-- At NETGEN, defining network components and their parameters in a central database at the local node. - Configuring your node to ensure proper network operations in accordance with other nodes in the network.
+- At network generation (NETGEN), defining network components and their parameters in a central database at the local node. - Configuring your node to ensure proper network operations in accordance with other nodes in the network.
 This includes defining node addresses, node names, buffer sizes, and circuit costs, all of which are parameters that affect the routing topology of the network. - Controlling and monitoring local and remote network operations. - Testing network hardware and software operations. - Loading systems down line to remote nodes.

-If your node includes RSX-11 PSI, you have the following responsibilities:
+If your node includes RSX-11 PSI software, you have the following responsibilities:

-- Defining RSX-11 PSI components and their parameters in the network configuration database and thus configuring RSX-11 PSI. - Monitoring the operations of RSX-11 PSI. - Analyzing hardware and software operations and diagnosing problems.
+- Defining RSX-11 PSI components and their parameters in the network configuration database, thus configuring the RSX-11 PSI components. - Monitoring the operations of the RSX-11 PSI components. - Analyzing hardware and software operations and diagnosing problems.